Airport Express (MTR): Fare structure

 Same-day return discount will be given to Octopus card users who have stayed in AsiaWorld–Expo for at least one hour.
 The discounted fare costs HK$85, HK$78, and HK$53 from Hong Kong, Kowloon, and Tsing Yi stations respectively, and includes a free connection with other MTR lines.
 A single trip from the Airport to AsiaWorld–Expo is HK$6.5 by Octopus and HK$7 by a single journey ticket.

 Given their separate fare structure, Airport Express journeys require an out-of-system transfer if coming from or going to other MTR lines that call at the same or connected stations (e.g. coming from Central towards Hong Kong station or transferring between Airport Express and Tung Chung line trains).
 However, Airport Express passengers using Octopus cards can connect with all other MTR lines for free in conjunction with the Airport Express journey within one hour of arrival at an Airport Express station.

 In March 2010, the MTR began to replace the magnetic tickets used for single, group, and multiple journey tickets with new smart tickets that contain a memory chip.
 The new system was in full operation by 5 June 2010.

-Due to the high fares and small catchment areas of the Airport Express stations, some travellers may instead choose to either use the cheaper, local Tung Chung Line combined with either route S1 jointly operated by LWB and Citybus or route S56 soley operated by Citybus, or make their entire journey by bus.
+Due to the high fares and small catchment areas of the Airport Express stations, some travellers may instead choose to either use the cheaper, local Tung Chung Line combined with either route S1 jointly operated by LWB and Citybus or route S56 solely operated by Citybus, or make their entire journey by bus.
 Patronage on the Airport Express has been cannibalised by the Tung Chung line running mostly on the same track.